Epistimio/orion/docs/src/user/config.rst

 :Default: False
 :Env var: ORION_EVC_ORION_VERSION_CHANGE
 :Description:
-    If ``True``, set orion version change as resolved if branching event occured.
+    If ``True``, set orion version change as resolved if branching event occurred.
     Child and parent experiment have access to all trials from each other when the only difference between them is the orion version used during execution.